hlindberg/misc-puppet-docs/data-in-modules.md

   * The *category-value* - this determines what the category value will be set to when processing a request.

-#### How it works

-A request is made for a catalog, all facts are turned into variables.
-The `binder_config.yaml` is read, the category values are evaluated.
-We end up with something like this :

-    node            = 'kermit.example.com'
-    osfamily        = 'Linux'
-    operatingsystem = 'Gentoo'

-The layering specification is then processed to produce the set of relevant bindings given the just computed values.
-It goes through the URIs to `include` and asks an implementation per type of URI to give it a list of loadable items (e.g. the URI `'module-hiera:/*'` tells the system to look in the root of every module for data and give back a list of modules that contain data), the URIs listed in `exclude` undergo the same treatment and if an excluded URI is found among the included URIs it is removed - thus skipping that contribution.

-There are several schemes that allows loading hiera-2 data, or data specified using the Puppet Bindings Ruby support.
-It is also possible to add custom schemes.
+*Note that people have raised issues about the format not being human friendly and that named attributes should be used to a greater extend.
+There is a propoal how this should be done.
+At the moment, the experimental implementation requires the somewhat elaborate specification as shown in this document.*

 Schemes
 -------
+We need a way to refer to different sources of bindings.
+In this document we concentrate on data in modules where the data is expressed using Hiera-2, but there will be other sources such as external services (e.g. ENC) that can be directly integrated.
+We also want an identity of a set of contributed data that continutes to work when sources are something other than modules.
+We could add support for file and ftp schemes that read serialized bindings models (which could be useful when testing, or as optimization / caching).

+For these reasons, a decision was made to use a URI (Universal Resource Identifier).
+While you are not familar with the schemes used by the binder, the fundamental idea of a URI, its syntax, and the basic laws of URIs should be familiar to everyone.

-This section explains in more detail how the schemes work.
+This section explains in more detail how the binder schemes work.
 The more advanced aspects are discussed in  [ARM-9](TODO://URL)

 The bindings provider URI is specific to the used scheme.
 In the first implementation there are four such schemes: